clarkenciel/calork/concert_20150316/README.md

 #### = BRIEF INTERMISSION =

-#### SLOW SOUNDS - PARK
+#### LET THE MUSIC RISE AND FALL AS YOU'D EXPECT, LIKE THE SUN AND THE MOON - PARK
 Slowly moving, smoothly transitioning playback

 #### TRACER (DAISY_1) - CLARKE
-Distortion of a sine tone via inter-computer tranmission
+Distortion of a sine tone via inter-computer tranSmission

 #### GHOST - HEEP
 A love letter to Vicki